 Highlights: This 17-night trip focuses on textiles and arts of Morocco but also emphasizes architecture, culture and cuisine.
 And we’ll take in 8 UNESCO World Heritage sites.
 Travelers are very welcome in Morocco; the country is peaceful, and no visa is necessary for most visitors.

 This trip takes you behind-the-scenes with a small group of friendly people to share an authentic experience of Moroccan hospitality.
-The itinerary is special because although we visit justifiably popular sites like Marrakech and Fes, we’ll spend more time in authentic Berber villages and in the Atlas Mountain regions than on other trips.
+The itinerary is special because although we visit justifiably popular sites like Marrakech and Fes, we’ll also spend time in authentic Berber villages and in the Atlas Mountain regions.
 We’ll meet Berber women making rugs, have a cooking class with a local family, admire the date palm plantations and buy dates from the farmers in this beautiful region.

-Charming hotels called riads or kasbahs (in the desert) will be our home bases.
+Charming and comfortable hotels called riads, or kasbahs in the desert, will be our home bases.
 As we travel, we’ll explore the historic walled ksars, watch craftsmen at work, and poke around in the traditional little souks for spices and other treasures to take home.
 Moroccan food is divine, in case you aren’t familiar with it.
 In cooking classes, we’ll put our spice knowledge to work and create a delicious lunch that will include salads, vegetable dishes, crusty bread and tajine, a typical, succulent vegetable stew, with or without meat.
 Everywhere we go, our guide (a bit of a foodie himself!) will show us the best places to eat, the hidden corners to visit and the most interesting people to meet!

 Next day we’ll visit the fabulous Hassan II Mosque, at seaside Casablanca.
 The mosaics inside and outside are exquisite and the statistics of this enormous construction are stunning: It is the second largest mosque in Africa and its minaret is the world’s second tallest at 210 meters.
 It can hold 25,000 people, has heated floors, and a roof that glides opens to the sky on warm days during crowded holidays.
 We’ll have a specialized guide for our mosque visit and she’ll explain it all.